Khan/wonder-blocks/README.md

 ## Contributing

+**Note for external contributors:** We are not accepting external contributions at this time.
+We are working to make this happen in the future, and we will let you know when this is possible!

 For a more detailed explanation about how to develop Wonder Blocks components, please refer to the [internal documentation](https://khanacademy.atlassian.net/wiki/spaces/FRONTEND/pages/100827261/Developing+wonder-blocks)